extwiii/Instagram/README.md

 8 - Then select Enable insert for authenticated users only from right section for posts table and then click Save policy 9 - Follow step 8 to create new policy from that table and select Enable read access for all users and then click Save policy 10 - Go Table Editor and click Create a new table for our likes, name it likes and add required fields and link to profiles and posts tables.
 Please see below SS
-11 - Follow step 7, 8 and 9 for policy of likes
+11 - Follow steps 7, 8 and 9 for policy of likes
-12 - Also add delete policy for likes, to let people to remove their likes 13 - Update profiles table to store token, so create a new column called `push_token`
+12 - Also add delete policy for likes, to let people to remove their likes 13 - Update profiles table to store token, so create a new column called `push_token` 14 - Follow steps 10 and 11 for comments

 ## Push Notification